defiant00/nsharp-legacy/Docs/neutral_programming.md

 # Neutral Programming

-Neutral programming is a simple concept - as a developer I care about programming constructs: things like loops, classes, and functions.
+Neutral programming is a simple concept - as a developer I care about programming constructs: things like loops, classes, and methods.
 What I _don't_ care about is how others create those things.
 It shouldn't matter to me how you format your code, or even what language you use.
 And by the same token, I should be able to see and edit the code as I prefer, without affecting my ability to collaborate with others.

 We achieve this with two main steps.
 First is a syntax tree that keeps comments and  basic formatting information.
 This way we can store programming constructs in a language-independent way.
 The second piece is a few simple requirements that all language processors must comply with: